If you have course grass ruining the appearance of your lawn then chances are that it’s Annual Meadow Grass, or AMG, or Poa Annua.

 Control Worm Activity in Your Lawn

 Worm casts are incredibly fertile and provide the perfect place for weeds and weed grasses to germinate and grow.

-Reduce worm activity by regularly removing fallen leaves and other debris from your lawn as often as you can.
+Reduce worm activity by regularly removing fallen leaves from your lawn with a garden vacuum as often as you can.

 It might also be worth applying a product called Cast Clear.

 This is a product that contains nutrients which are proven to reduce worm activity on the surface.
 It doesn’t kill the worms, just prevents them from depositing their casts on the surface.

 Annual Meadow Grass Doesn’t tolerate regular mowing – especially if you mow in different directions.
 This is called ‘cross mowing’.

 Cut the grass every couple of days during the growing season but each time you do, change the direction in which you mow.